 - Maple syrup - Can be substituted with other liquid sweeteners like agave syrup or honey.
 To make this lower in calories, feel free to use sugar-free syrup.

-- Almond butter - Other nut butter, like almond butter or peanut butter, can be used in place.
+- Peanut butter - Other nut butter, like cashew or almond butter, can be used instead of almond butter.
 For a nut-free version, opt for sunflower seed butter or tahini.

 🔪How to make

 Place oats along with desiccated coconut in a food processor.
-Process until a flour-like consistency form.
+Process until a flour-like consistency forms.

-Scoop out about 1 tablespoon of the mixture using a cookie dough scoop or a measuring spoon, and roll it into a ball.
-Optionally, roll your protein ball in more desiccated coconut.
+Scoop out 1 tablespoon of the mixture using a cookie dough scoop or a measuring spoon, and roll it into a ball.
+Optionally, roll your protein ball in more desiccated coconut (or crushed pistachios).

-Let your matcha balls set in the fridge to firm up for at least 30 minutes before enjoying.
+Let your matcha balls sit in the fridge to firm up for at least 15 minutes before enjoying them.

 ✔Helpful tips